jaderigby/bacon/README.md

 ### Utilities Observe The Following Behavior: ###

-- Typing the name of the utility - or rather, its alias - shows the list of possible commands/actions.
+- Typing the trigger word - the alias - shows the list of possible commands/actions.

-- When invoking a utility, each utility follows the pattern: `<utility-alias> <action>`
+- When invoking a utility, each utility follows the pattern: `<trigger-word> <action>`

 - Utilities come with a handful of `helpers` when writing your utility, that make writing utilities faster and easier.
 These are common `helper` functions covering common actions that a typical utility might use.